momchilosavic/keycloak/README.md

 #### Documentation
 [Using the Infinispan Command Line Interface](https://infinispan.org/docs/stable/titles/cli/cli.html#creating-users_getting-started)
 #### Explanation
-In the PostStart lifecycle hook of the Infinispan container execute command to create keycloak user in application group when Infinispan is ready.
+In the PostStart lifecycle hook of the Infinispan container, execute command to create user "keycloak" in group "application" when Infinispan is ready.
 Shell script for this is defined in ConfigMap create-user. <br />
 In the cache configuration for Keycloak set keycloak user for distributed cache authentication.
 #### Test
 Connect to Infinispan container and check if user is created:<br />